The Power of Categories

 Later, I found this interesting bit from How to Make Sense of Any Mess by Abby Covert.
 She states, “Sorting is easier than deciding how to sort.”

-Putting categories to use
+Putting Categories to Use

 Now begins the fun part.
-Now that you’ve begun to see the value of categories, I doubt you’ll look at the objects, spaces, jobs, tasks, and people in your vicinity without considering in which category they belong.
+Now that you’ve begun to see the value of categories, I doubt you’ll look at the objects, spaces, jobs, tasks, and people in your vicinity without considering to which category they belong.

 Note: Watch for levels found in categories.
 Here is an example from nature: